The First Purge

 Director Gerrard McMurry (Burning Sands, Battle Buddy) isn’t trying to sugar coat anything with the First Purge it’s a race war.
 Plain as day.
 He’s taking the growing problem of today and putting it on the big screen for all to see.
 Take it as another suspense thriller if you want but the undertones are quite clear.
 The very beginning of the movie we have an extreme close up of green-eyed level headed white man and an extreme close up of an aggravated mostly unhinged black man.
 The only thing that was missing was the VS. sign in between them.
 I like the message.
 It’s bad and it’s getting worse and we need to pay attention to that.

 The characters were great.
 There’s a very light lover’s past between Nya and Dimitri and some fun comic reliefs and guess what?
 They don’t die at the end!
 Which is great I guess…but you don’t really feel like there’s much to lose.
 For one example Nya and Isiah spend the night racing through the streets to try to get home (with some other minor characters) and they go through all these close shaves before they finally make it to their apartment.
 When they get there, they run into Nya’s neighbor who knocks on the door and says, “I’ve been running around all night out there looking for you guys!”
-She’s totally composed not a strand of t where murder has no consequences and we get to see how it all started.hair out-of-place her purse still upright on her shoulder…really?
+She’s totally composed not a strand of hair out-of-place her purse still upright on her shoulder…really?
 She was out there in all that Purge madness looking for them?
 She looked like she went for a nice stroll to the supermarket and back.
 Yeah…so no stress about your characters dying here.
 Except maybe a character that you saw one time at the beginning of the movie whose name you already forgot.
-But I loved the message and I loved the characterization and all in all it’s still a decent ride through a dark nigh
+But I loved the message and I loved the characterization and all in all it’s still a decent ride through a dark night where murder has no consequences and we get to see how it all started.

 Rated R for strong disturbing violence throughout, pervasive language, some sexuality and drug use.